XRPLF/xrpl-dev-portal/content/use-cases/open-a-payment-channel-to-enable-an-inter-exchange-network.md

 - **Connect to the Internet of Value:** One of the key requirements of the [Internet of Value](https://ripple.com/insights/the-internet-of-value-what-it-means-and-how-it-benefits-everyone/) is interoperability.
 The [Interledger Protocol](https://interledger.org/) (ILP), which plays a large role in driving this interoperability, works best when it [uses payment channels](https://interledger.org/rfcs/0027-interledger-protocol-4) as its method for rebalancing accounts.
 In effect, when you open a payment channel from your exchange to another, you are connecting to the Internet of Value and helping to create the inter-exchange network that is fundamental to the success of the Internet of Value and the apps that are built on it.

       Connecting your exchange to other exchanges by way of payment channels is another differentiator.
-For customers who are moving XRP to purchase various currencies across exchanges, knowing that they can move XRP at a moment's notice from your exchange to any number of exchanges in the Internet of Value can make your exchange a preferred place to custody their assets.
+For customers who are moving XRP to buy various currencies across exchanges, knowing that they can move XRP at a moment's notice from your exchange to any number of exchanges in the Internet of Value can make your exchange a preferred place to custody their assets.

 Here’s a roadmap to the high-level tasks you’ll need to perform to implement this payment channel use case.
 To go directly to a full payment channels tutorial, see [Use Payment Channels](use-payment-channels.html).